OhDeerNeil/ohdeerneil.github.io/content/projects/onebonsai/index.md

 ### The company:

-OneBonsai is a scale-up company specialized in creating Virtual Reality trainings, both custom made and general purpose, for small and large companies.
+OneBonsai is a scale-up company specialized in creating Virtual Reality trainings, both custom-made and general-purpose, for small and large companies.

 **Created with** Unreal Engine, Perforce